VIJAYWHAT/vijaywhat.github.io/content/_index.md

 - json
 ---

-Self Learning Software Engineer and Open source contriputor, passionate about technology and programming languages with a focus on C, Java and Python specialized in R&D and POC.
+Open source contriputor and Full-stack developer, passionate about technology and programming languages with a focus on C, Java and Python specialized in R&D and POC.